Sums of Products Research GroupVision

-Non-standard methods to evaluate large and structured sums of productsespecially ones involving moderately exponential algorithmshave great prospects to significantly advance the state of the art in algorithm theory and computational statistics.
+Non-standard methodsespecially ones involving moderately exponential algorithmsfor evaluating large and structured sums of products have great prospects to significantly advance the state of the art in algorithm theory and computational statistics.

-SoPU's current mission is to implement the vision in a prototyping manner by studying
+The group's current mission is to implement the vision by studying

 - algorithm theory of computing sums of products,